 If your baby develops a rash around the diaper, or any place with limited air flow and excess heat, it’s probably a heat or diaper rash.
 Try looser clothing, frequent diaper changes, and cooler temperatures.
 If the rash improves, breathe easy.
 If it’s unexplained, gets worse, comes with a fever, and/or doesn’t get pale when you press on it, call your doctor.

-Get our full list of common infant skin conditions, including Herpes Simplex for babies, on our Rashes and Birthmarks page.
+Get our full list of common infant skin conditions, including herpes simplex for babies.

 Prepare for what’s next

 The baby stage doesn’t last long.
-Prepare for toddler time and beyond with more FAQs.
-And don’t forget to check out those common concerns that affect kids at every age on our Timeless FAQs page.
+Prepare for toddler time and beyond with more FAQs: